pt-dot/CinemaSwiftUI/README.md

 ```

 ### Assets
-add image and color assets can be added in `Asset.xcassets and Color.xcasset`, for strings in `localizable.strings` file, and for external fonts in `Fonts` directory, all assets name will be generate using swiftgen [SwiftGen](https://github.com/SwiftGen/SwiftGen)
+add image and color assets can be added in `.xcassets`, strings name in `localizable.strings` file, and for external fonts in `Fonts` directory, all assets name will be generate using [SwiftGen](https://github.com/SwiftGen/SwiftGen)

 #### Libraries